Do you have a knack for writing and want to get your thoughts in front of thousands of Python developers?

 - 100% Remote-Friendly: At Real Python you’ll join a remote-first, distributed, and diverse team that spans across the globe.

 - Free Stuff: As a final bonus, by joining the tutorial team you will get a lot of free stuff.
-You’ll get a free copy of all of the products we sell on the site, as well as a life-time membership to PythonistaCafe.
+You’ll get a free copy of all of the products we sell on the site, access to all of our members-only content, as well as a life-time membership to PythonistaCafe.
 That’s about $1,000 in value you’ll receive for free.

 At Real Python we aim to provide the highest quality tutorials and articles for Python developers out there.
 We’re in this for the long haul and we want to create and publish great resources that really help people improve their programming skills and their careers.